Podcast: Play in new window | Download (Duration: 59:53 — 54.9MB) | Embed

-And; Victoria Street Newz publisher emeritus and CFUV Radio broadcaster, Janine Bandcroft will be here at the bottom of the hour to bring us up to speed with what’s good going on and otherwise around our town and beyond here too.
+And; Victoria Street Newz publisher emeritus and CFUV Radio broadcaster, Janine Bandcroft will be here at the bottom of the hour to bring us news from our city’s streets, and beyond there too.
 But first, Robyn Allan, the Trans Mountain Pipeline project, and National Energy Board promises made to Kinder Morgan.

 Chris Cook hosts Gorilla Radio, airing live every Wednesday, 1-2pm Pacific Time.
 In Victoria at 101.9FM, and on the internet at: http://cfuv.uvic.ca.
-And now heard at Simon Fraser University’s http://www.cjsf.ca .
 He also serves as a contributing editor to the web news site, http://www.pacificfreepress.com.
 Check out the GR blog at: http://gorillaradioblog.blogspot.ca/

 G-Radio is dedicated to social justice, the environment, community, and providing a forum for people and issues not covered in the corporate media.